Juan Cutillas

-Juan Cutillas España is a retired Spanish professional footballer and manager.
-He is a former manager of the Philippines national football team.
+Juan Cutillas España ([ˈxwaŋ kuˈtiʎas esˈpaɲa]; 2 July 1942 – 7 July 2025) was a Spanish professional footballer and later a manager.
+He was the head coach of the Philippines national team.

 Education

 Cutillas studied medicine against the wishes of his father who had wanted him to enter law school.
 After finishing medical school, Cutillas became a doctor and practiced medicine for four years.
 He later took football coaching courses.

 Football career

 Club

-Cutillas played for the youth team of Atletico de Madrid.
+Cutillas played for the youth team of Atlético de Madrid.
 When called up to join the first team, he was forced to decline the offer because he was engaged in compulsory military service at the time.
 He eventually played for the first team in a game against Zaragoza.

-Andres Soriano of the San Miguel Corporation brought Cutillas along with Francisco Escalante, Enrique de la Mata Calvo, and Claudio Sanchez in 1961 to compete in local commercial leagues in the Philippines.
+Andres Soriano of the San Miguel Corporation brought Cutillas along with Francisco Escalante, Enrique de la Mata Calvo, and Claudio Sanchez as a Spanish contingent to compete in local commercial leagues in the Philippines in 1961.
 Cutillas left the country in 1965 for Spain to finish his medical studies and earn his physical training diploma but later returned to the Philippines in 1967.